Our school uniform

-All girls and boys should wear royal blue PE shorts and a logo or plain sky blue or white t-shirt; tracksuit or jogging bottoms should be worn for outdoor use in cold weather; white or royal blue socks.
+All girls and boys should wear royal blue PE shorts and their house colour t-shirt; tracksuit or jogging bottoms should be worn for outdoor use in cold weather; white or royal blue socks.
 Parents will be notified of specialist kit for example football boots or swimwear at the appropriate time.

 Both boys and girls should at all times wear dark flat shoes, either black or brown, that are of an appropriate style (not trainers), except for PE lessons when all children must wear training shoes for outdoor games sessions.
 During the summer term lightweight dark sandals may be worn as school shoes but these must have a closed-in toe.